 Once the staff member has reported concerns about the abuse to any of the colleagues mentioned above, the responsibility for taking any further decisions and/or actions resides with them.
 It is their responsibility to make further decisions.
-Once the staff member has spoken to a Designated Safeguarding Lead, they should make notes using the cause for concern form in Appendix 1.
+Once the staff member has spoken to a Designated Safeguarding Lead, they should make notes using the cause for concern form.

 This is the responsibility of a Designated Safeguarding List only – or of a member of the senior management team in extenuating circumstances.

 Please note: concerns should be discussed with the family unless:

 - The view is that a family member might be responsible for abusing a child or vulnerable adult.

 - Someone may be put in danger by the parents or carers being informed.

 - Informing the family might interfere with a criminal investigation.

 If any of these circumstances apply, consult with the local authority children’s social care department, or adult services in the case of a vulnerable adult, to decide whether or not discussions with the family should take place.